 - Professional ethics: All Folger fellows are required to abide by the Folger Institute’s Code of Ethics.

-For more information on eligibility, visit the award website.
+For more eligibility information, visit the Folger Shakespeare Library website.

 If College-level review is required, your College will communicate its earlier internal deadlines.

 Applications must be submitted online, using the application portal provided on the Folger Shakespeare Library application website by the external deadline.
 Application criteria may be found on the Folger Shakespeare Library application website.

 In their applications, scholars must describe how they will utilize their onsite and virtual (if applicable) portions of their fellowship.
 Scholars may propose virtual fellowship time to cover any combination of the following full-time: research with online collections, writing, and editing as it relates to their proposed project.
 Please note, virtual months may also be used to support research for scholars who have dependent care responsibilities.